NYU-Molecular-Pathology/oncomine_automation/README.md

 ```

 ## 2. myelo_report workflow
+1. ssh to bigpurple with your Kerberos ID
-1. log into the ionreporter server as an admin user via HPC
+2. log into the ionreporter server as an admin user
-2. change to the myeloseq_report directory
+3. change to the myeloseq_report directory
-3. start or stop the myelo_watchdog daemon process
+4. start or stop the myelo_watchdog daemon process
 ```
 ssh ionadmin@ionreporter.nyumc.org
 cd /home/ionadmin/myeloseq_report